How to track where your plane is before your flight

 Editor’s note: This is a recurring post, regularly updated with new information.

-Well, friends, let me tell you about a little thing called flight tracking.
+Friends, let me tell you about what’s known as flight tracking.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.